vuittont60/shardeum-docs/docs/node/run/validator.md

 Wait for the installation process to complete.

 :::caution
-If you are behind a router, ensure ports 9001 and 10001 are forwarded (be careful doing this since it will modify your firewall):
+If you are behind a router and you are using ports 9001 and 10001 for p2p communication, make sure ports 9001 and 10001, are forwarded (be careful doing this since it will modify your firewall):

 https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/